echemdb/website/doc/usage/database_interactions.md

 next(iter(db))
 ```

-The database can be filtered for specific descriptors (see below) which returns a new database.
+The database can be filtered for specific descriptors (see below),
+wherby a new database is created.

 ```python
 db_filtered = db.filter(lambda entry: entry.electrochemical_system.electrodes.working_electrode.material == 'Pt')